Maryland Mayor makes mark on East Africa

 |0

-This work, Maryland Mayor makes mark on East Africa [Image 3 of 3], by SSgt Dana Cable, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Maryland Mayor makes mark on East Africa, by TSgt Dana Cable, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Maryland Mayor makes mark on East Africa